disi33/Intro/math.md

 bar = foo /= 3 + 4 * foo
 ```

+### Number Types

+Some languages recognize a difference between integers, doubles, floats, and other number types.
+Some do not.
+For feature parity between other languages, GLS recognizes only `int` and `float` as valid number types. `double`, `long`, `ushort`, and so on are not supported.

 ### Native Commands

 All supported languages provide some amount of built-in math operations beyond the simple arithmetic operators.
 These are typically encapsulated in some kind of global `Math` object and/or system namespace that contains simple functions and constants.